dragouf/PSA-Arduino-NAC-RCC/README.md

 ## What's in this version

 - This is the offline version (include seed/key algorithm).
 Don't need any internet connection
-- You have an offline editor (to edit configuration at home before to send it to the car)
+- You have a backup editor (to edit configuration at home before to send it to the car)
 - Zone description instead of system name on main board (french only)
 - .Net core
 - Unobfuscated, so if you find any error, please don't hesitate to read the code and do a PR